Perfect Cherry Blossom: Gameplay

 Perfect Cherry Blossom introduces the "Cherry" scoring system, unique to the game.
 Shooting enemies, and grazing (having enemy bullets reach the edge of the player hitbox) increases the "Cherry Meter", and bombing or dying decreases it.
 A higher cherry meter allows the player to gain more points from Point Items, and when a total of 50,000 Cherry Points are collected, the player will be given a Supernatural Border, a shield that lasts for seven seconds.
 While active, Point Items are collected instantly, and the player can be protected from one enemy attack, which will remove all onscreen bullets but end the shield prematurely.
 If the player is able to survive for the entirety of the shield's duration without being hit, an additional point bonus is granted.
 Other important gameplay changes introduced in Perfect Cherry Blossom include the player's shot having different properties if they are focused, a cursor on the bottom margin of the screen during a boss battle which tells the player where the boss is currently located, and a consistent time in which to perform a deathbomb.

 Perfect Cherry Blossom consists of six regular stages with four levels of difficulty, and also offers a practice mode, allowing the player to play through a single stage at any time, provided they have completed it already.
 Depending on difficulty, a positive or negative multiplier bonus is applied and also given at the end of each stage.
-If the player completes the game without using a continue, they are shown the "good ending" of their particular shot type, and unlock an additional "Extra Stage".
-However, if the Extra Stage is completed, an additional "Phantasm Stage" is unlocked, which contains the conclusion to the game's story.
-As a result, in terms of the number of unique stages, Perfect Cherry Blossom is the longest game in the series, with eight.
+If the player completes the game without using a continue, they are shown the "good ending" of their particular shot type, and unlock an additional "Extra Stage"; otherwise, they are revealed a "bad ending".
+If the Extra Stage is completed, an additional "Phantasm Stage" is unlocked, which contains the conclusion to the game's story.
+As a result, in terms of the number of unique stages, Perfect Cherry Blossom contains eight stages.